Cross-Domain Pre-training with Language Models for Transferable Time Series Representations: The Proposed CrossTimeNet

 \subsubsection{Pre-trained Language Model as Encoders}

-A comprehensive review of the extant literature reveals that the backbone networks in the domain of time series self-supervised learning predominantly harness either convolutional neural networks (e.g., TCN in~\cite{oord2016wavenet}) or Transformer networks in~\cite{vaswani2017attention}.
-Given our endeavor to explore cross-domain self-supervised pre-training, it is imperative that the chosen backbone architecture exhibits a high degree of universality to cater to diverse domains effectively.
+A comprehensive review of the extant literature reveals that the backbone networks in the domain of time series self-supervised learning predominantly harness either convolutional neural networks (e.g., TCN in~\cite{oord2016wavenet} or Transformer networks in~\cite{vaswani2017attention}).
+In view of the sparsity of data in the time series field, the selected backbone architecture must be easy to train in order to efficiently utilize limited training data.
 Drawing inspirations from cognitive science literature~\cite{dehaene2017human}, which posits that human learning is not initiated from a tabula rasa but rather resembles a form of pre-trained network, we ventured to adopt a similar paradigm for our backbone network.
 This approach aligns with the concept that infants' brains, though not fully developed, are equipped with a rudimentary but potent learning framework right from birth.
 In this vein, our experimental forays led us to an intriguing discovery: employing a pre-trained language model as the backbone network significantly amplifies performance, marking a substantial leap in achieving superior outcomes in time series analysis.
 This finding is particularly noteworthy as it challenges the conventional neglect of such a potentially efficacious setting in prior research.

 Specifically, we draw upon the network architecture of BERT~\cite{devlin2018bert}, renowned for its masked language modeling (MLM) and next sentence prediction (NSP) tasks, to serve as the foundational base model for our network initialization.
 This choice is predicated on BERT's proven versatility and robustness in capturing contextual dependencies, making it an ideal candidate for our cross-domain self-supervised learning framework.
 The adoption of a pre-trained language model as the backbone, therefore, represents a novel and promising avenue in the realm of time series analysis, setting the stage for further exploration and validation in future work.